 This program enables APU students in various academic courses—including science, math, physical education, and English—to prepare and teach lessons to students in local private and public elementary, middle, and high school classes.

 The Peach Factory has been a part of the Azusa community for more than 30 years.
-Held at Slausen Park, this after-school ministry targets children from the Lee Elementary School area.
+Held at Slauson Park, this after-school ministry targets children from the Lee Elementary School area.
 Peach Factory volunteers interact with the children through arts, crafts, sports, and other enjoyable activities.
 A guiding philosophy for the staff is to create a safe, nurturing environment charged with fun and creativity.
-For more information, please contact Chantal Frank at email@example.com or call the Office of Ministry and Service at (626) 812-3028.
+For more information, please contact Chantal Frank at firstname.lastname@example.org or call the Office of Ministry and Service at (626) 812-3028.

 Presidential Signatures Project